ADMEDTAGGER: an annotation framework for distillation of expert knowledge for the Polish medical language: Introduction

 In this paper, we present a use case for medical data classification, in which a large language model (LLM) serves as the teacher model and a model from the BERT family as the student model.

-During developing this publication, we were looking for answers to the following research questions: \textbf{RQ1}: Can a large language model (LLM), pre-trained on a vast corpus of textual data covering many thematic categories, effectively distill specialized expert knowledge from a specific domain using only a few textual examples? \textbf{RQ2}: Can a large language model effectively distill knowledge in a natural language such as Polish, which is significantly less common and more complex than English? \textbf{RQ3}: Can a student model from the BERT family successfully learn a multiclass classification task solely from data with distilled labels?
+During developing this publication, we were looking for answers to the following research questions: \textbf{RQ1}: Can a large language model (LLM), pre-trained on a vast corpus of textual data covering many thematic categories, effectively distill specialized expert knowledge from a specific domain using only a few textual examples? \textbf{RQ2}: Can a large language model effectively distill specialized medical knowledge in Polish, a language that is substantially less resourced and morphologically more complex than English? \textbf{RQ3}: Can a student model from the BERT family successfully learn a multiclass classification task on Polish medical texts using only labeled data produced through knowledge distillation?

 In the following paper we present ADMEDTAGGER - the annotation framework for knowledge distillation from Large Language Models to smaller, BERT-based models for the task oexpert validation used to create evaluation setsf classification of Polish medical texts from different clinical categories.